sjeanmakai/theme-chess/README.md

 This is a chess game created with React and Recoil.
 The chess board is themable and the themes can be changed by clicking the Choose Theme button.

-The main technologies used for this game were were React, Typescript, and Recoil for state management.
+The main technologies used for this game were were React, Typescript, Chess-js, and Recoil for state management.

+The chess-js library was used for the game logic.

 Having Node installed is a requirement to run this application.